-In this article, I will talk about a few of the different plants that are commonly displayed during the holiday season and whether or not they could be harmful to your pet.
-The Christmas season is a very busy time of the year, and it’s important that you take your dog’s safety into consideration.
+Technically, the answer is NO – Christmas cactus is NOT poisonous to dogs and you can have it around your pets.
+But like with all other safe/unsafe plants, there are some rules to follow for pet owners.
+We'll talk about a few other different plants that are commonly displayed during the holiday season and whether or not they could be harmful to your pet.
+The Christmas season is a very busy time of the year, and it's important that you take your dog's safety into consideration.

 Dogs are naturally curious creatures.
 Between the Christmas tree, decorations and gifts, there are numerous new things coming into your house during this time of year.
 That means there are new smells to investigate almost every day.